falcosecurity/falco-website/content/en/docs/contribute/contributor-of-the-month.md

 ---
 title: Contributor of the Month
+description: Discover who has earned the title of Contributor of the Month
+weight: 50
 ---

 Hundreds of developers around the world contribute to Falco open source projects.
 Our Hall of Fame honors the best of the best.